Tenure-Track Positions, NHGRI

 Successful candidates will join a highly collegial group of scientists within NHGRI and the NIH campus as a whole.
 In addition, successful candidates will have access to the unparalleled resources of the NIH Clinical Center, the NIH Intramural Sequencing Center (NISC), and NHGRI’s outstanding core facilities.
 The positions include a generous start-up allowance, an ongoing commitment of research space, laboratory and computational resources, clinical support, and positions for research personnel and trainees.

-The NHGRI Intramural Research Program will also consider qualified candidates who have applied to the trans-NIH Stadtman Tenure-Track Investigator search, which closed on September 30.
+The NHGRI Intramural Research Program will also consider qualified candidates who have applied to the trans-NIH Stadtman Tenure-Track Investigator search, which will close on September 30.
 Information on this search may be found at http://irp.nih.gov/careers/trans-nih-scientific-recruitments.
 To ensure consideration by the NHGRI Search Committee, a separate application to the NHGRI is encouraged.
-The NHGRI review of applications will begin on or around December 21, 2018.
+The NHGRI review of applications will begin on or around October 1, 2019.
 Applications will be accepted until the position is filled.

 Salary will be commensurate with experience.
-A full package of benefits, including retirement, health, life, and long-term care insurance, and a Thrift Savings Plan, is available.
-Department of Health and Human Services (DHHS) and the National Institutes of Health (NIH) are equal opportunity employers and encourage applications from women and minorities.
+A full package of benefits, including retirement, health, life, and long-term care insurance; and participation in the Thrift Savings Plan is available.
+The Department of Health and Human Services (DHHS) and the National Institutes of Health (NIH) are Equal Opportunity Employers and encourage applications from women and minorities.